JasLee12/DAPR-ARIMA/README.md

 ### Future Considerations
 1. Perhaps we could consider enhancing our models, accounting for the extremely volatile nature of liquidity pools, by using models such as GARCH to estimate volatility.
 2. Prior to this project, none of us have much experience or interaction with cryptocurrency and liquidity pools.
 We had a short crashcourse and research to help but it is difficult without domain knowledge.
-As such, our approach of a univariate time series is likely wrong.
+As such, our approach of a univariate time series is likely the wrong direction.
 We should consider what factors could influence DAPR values and take them into account, it could possibly contribute to a higher prediction accuracy.